rustwasm/rfcs/text/006-local-js-dependencies.md

 This will hopefully roughly match what programmers expect as well as preexisting conventions in browsers and bundlers.

+The `inline_js` attribute isn't really intended to be used for general-purpose development, but rather a way for procedural macros which can't currently today rely on the presence of `$OUT_DIR` to generate JS to import.

 ### Format of imported JS